daysofwonder/asmodeenet_sso_js/README.md

 ##### Other methods

-The object GamifyDigital provides the following methods too:
+The object AsmodeeNet provides the following methods too:

 * **init**: see [here](#init)
 * **discover**: see [here](#discover)